 How we approach Scripture is important in being united in diversity.
 We have to be humble, lifelong learners that accept we don’t have everything figured out.
 We must love each other more than we love being right.
-First, we must accept that Scripture is reliable and accurate, at least in the original manuscripts, and that it reflects God’s communication to his people.
+First, we start by accepting that Scripture is reliable and accurate, at least in the original manuscripts, and that it reflects God’s communication to his people.
 We must truly recognize Scripture as our ONLY rule of faith and practice, particularly the New Testament which reflects life under the new covenant with God.
 This means other potential sources of division such as creeds, human authorities, opinions, or traditions, are not our guide.
-We should be able to use Scripture language to explain and describe our beliefs rather than resort to extra-biblical language which God did not consider necessary to use to tell us what he wanted us to know.
+Nor does it matter what a majority of people may believe, as if that determines truth.
+We should be able to use Scripture language to explain and describe our beliefs without resorting to extra-biblical language which God did not consider necessary to tell us what he wanted known.
 We also must let Scripture interpret Scripture and clear passages aid us in understanding unclear passages.
 Maintaining love despite differences of belief is our highest goal and desire.

 Keep in mind a paragraph from Thomas Campbell’s Declaration and Address: “But after saying that we are to follow the Bible alone, we recognize that, as humans, we will use our minds in coming to understandings and in making opinions and conclusions about what the Bible means.
 Those rational activities will not be eliminated.
 We will have them.
 We do not deny that.
 But in recognition of that, we ask that each of us continues to acknowledge the difference between what the Bible actually says and our conclusions about it.
 Let us be able to know and admit where one ends and the other begins.
 And let's not allow our conclusions to be more important than the Bible commands.
 It is possible to unite around what the Bible says, but not around what people say it says.
 So let's not throw away Christian unity by demanding that others agree with all our understandings, opinions, conclusions, and hobby horses.“